Photo by Innerbody Research

 Gut health supplements often come in capsule or powder form.
 Powders are slightly easier for your body to absorb, but a supplement is only convenient when it’s easy for you to take and dose, too.
 Taking multiple capsules or measuring an odd fraction of a teaspoon for proper dosing gets complicated and only worsens if there are strict rules about when and how to take the product.

-None of our top picks are perfectly convenient, but KaraMD’s Vital Restore comes close.
-You need only three capsules a day to maintain good gut health, and you can take them at any time of day with just a glass of water (no food necessary).
-That three-capsule dose also allows you to titrate up, starting with just one capsule to see how you react and working your way up to three over time.
+None of our top picks are perfectly convenient, but Gundry MD Bio Complete 3 comes close.
+You need only two capsules a day to maintain good gut health, and you can take them at any time of day with just a glass of water (preferably before a meal).
+Seed’s DS-01 Daily Synbiotic also requires just two capsules, but it’s suggested that you take them on an empty stomach (i.e., first thing in the morning), which adds a layer of vigilance on your part that may be inconvenient.

 To help you understand the similarities and differences among our top picks, we’ve created a chart that breaks down all the information you need.
-We’ve used the cost of a one-time purchase for each and included potential savings options:
+We’ve used the cost of a one-time purchase for each (except for Seed, which is subscription-only) and included potential savings options:

 Leaky gut is more formally known as increased intestinal permeability or decreased intestinal mucosal barrier function.4 The term “leaky gut” has been used to describe a set of general GI symptoms related to issues with your intestines “leaking” toxins and bacteria into your bloodstream as they process food.
-Specifically, leaky gut is tied to:
+Specifically, leaky gut is often associated with:

 So, leaky gut involves a degradation of your gut’s mucosal barrier, but what causes it in the first place?
 To understand that, we need to investigate the mucosal barrier and what it does.